Protein–protein interaction: Electron transfer proteins

-In many metabolic reactions, a protein that acts as an electron carrier binds to an enzyme that acts its reductase.
-After it receives an electron, it dissociates and then binds to the next enzyme that acts its oxidase (i.e. an acceptor of the electron).
+In many metabolic reactions, a protein that acts as an electron carrier binds to an enzyme that acts as its reductase.
+After it receives an electron, it dissociates and then binds to the next enzyme that acts as its oxidase (i.e. an acceptor of the electron).
 These interactions between proteins are dependent on highly specific binding between proteins to ensure efficient electron transfer.
 Examples: mitochondrial oxidative phosphorylation chain system components cytochrome c-reductase / cytochrome c / cytochrome c oxidase; microsomal and mitochondrial P450 systems.

 In the case of the mitochondrial P450 systems, the specific residues involved in the binding of the electron transfer protein adrenodoxin to its reductase were identified as two basic Arg residues on the surface of the reductase and two acidic Asp residues on the adrenodoxin.

-More recent work on the phylogeny of the reductase has shown that these residues involved in protein-protein interactions have been conserved throughout the evolution of this enzyme.
+More recent work on the phylogeny of the reductase has shown that these residues involved in protein–protein interactions have been conserved throughout the evolution of this enzyme.